LabZDjee/misEmbbedC/README.md

 # miscEmbeddedC
-Misc C files of general purpose interest in embedded constrained environements
+Misc C files of general purpose interest in embedded constrained environments

+- **gTimer**: generic soft timer managed from the backgound and depending on a flag being regularly set (typically from an interrupt) to call the main management method.
+This method can update a static number of soft timers
+- **swUart**: soft UART.
+Used to implement software UART's which depend on gTimer for their timings
+- **alphanumCmp**: extended alphanumeric comparison (also taking string length, character case, spaces into account as options)